 You want to be a teacher, and more.
-You want to guide, mentor and reach out to a population of students with unique challenges and special needs.
+You want to guide, mentor, and reach out to students with unique challenges.
 As a Special Education major, you will develop an expertise in assessment, curriculum design, and instructional techniques that cater to students with special needs.
-You will also acquire the skills that lead to successful collaboration between special education and general education.
+You will also acquire the skills that lead to successful collaboration between special education and general education teachers.

-Students in the Special Education major must also choose a liberal arts major to complement their professional studies.
-Students may choose from the following programs:
+Students in the Special Education major must also choose a liberal arts major to complement their professional studies:

 As a Special Education major you will gain classroom experience three times over the course of your program.
 You will complete a one-day a week practicum in your first and second year.
-In your senior year you will complete a semester long experience in a special education setting setting.
-These experiences will expose you to a wide variety of education settings, age groups, and diverse learning needs.
+In your senior year you will complete a semester-long experience in a special education setting.
+These experiences will expose you to variety of educational settings, age groups, and learning needs.

 “The field experiences have given me many opportunities to use what I've learned in classes at Lesley, and apply that into the classrooms I teach.
 I have made wonderful connections with supervising practitioners and colleagues within the schools I have been placed.”